Decluttering | Family Organizing | Kids Rooms | Kids/Families

 New toys come into the house on a constant basis.
 Make sure the same amount goes out each year.
 Taking the time to weed out the toys that your child has grown out of or lost interest in will help keep your playroom clutter to a minimum.Ā Involving your child in this process is a great way to teach them the value of sharing.
 Be sure to help them visualize how happy their donated toys will make another less fortunate child feel.

-8. Decluttering toy debris regularly can also help minimize messes.
+8. Decluttering toy debris regularly can also help reduce daily messes.

 Toy debris consists of all those broken pieces, cheap restaurant toys, or random lost parts that we seem to find everywhere.
 In my experience, these little trinkets seem to plague every playroom from time to time and they can make us all crazy.
 Take time to get lost pieces back to the toys they belong to but don’t waste your time on the rest of it, just toss it out.